Around wine

 Step 3

-The visual examination
+Step 1: The visual examination

-Clarity: clear or cloudy
+Clarity: limpid or cloudy

 crystalline, shiny, radiant or on the contrary matt, dull, off